heli-t-00/badminton-gas/TechNotes.md

 <https://medium.com/jungletronics/a-django-blog-in-vs-code-heroku-deploy-how-to-push-your-site-to-production-a3119c4bcb81>

 # Stuck on this
-adding image to home page tried the following steps on localserver  it works but not after it was deployed to heroku I followed the following steps from gemini. except for last part. didn't understand.
+Adding image to templates - issues with static file when deployed.
+Used Gemini Ai to try to resolve this issue image not appearing when deploy to heroku

 # How to Zip file
 Shift down all files without (dot prefix)